S-HariPrasath/monitor-stock-mf/README.md

 ## Features
 - Real-time market data from Yahoo Finance
-- Telegram alerts with formatted messages
+- Telegram alerts with formatted messages (only on trading days)
+- Daily summary at 1 PM IST (only on trading days)
 - Health check dashboard at `/health`
-- Automatic market hours detection
+- Automatic market hours detection (9:15 AM - 3:30 PM IST)
+- Weekend and holiday detection (no alerts on non-trading days)
 - Continuous monitoring 24/7
 - Configurable thresholds